-Twisting to look behind her, she gasped and her chest heaved; the area around her was empty.
+Twisting to look behind her, she gasped and her chest heaved; the forrest was empty.
 Despite this, Cateline felt certain there was somebody near her.
 The voice was far too close to have been a figment of her imagination.
 Far too real.

 A source of light emerged from the fog.
 It was a circular orb, the mist parting as it drew closer.
 The mist seemed to disappear as the orb traveled through it.

 As it neared, she noticed how the rays of light danced around it and followed behind like a tail.
-She held her hand up as it passed her by, the thing almost mimicking the intensity of the sun before it danced away into the distance.
+She held her hand up as it passed her by, the thing almost mimicking the intensity of the sun before it danced into the distance.
 Wiping a tear that trickled down her cheek, she made strides towards it and cried out as it began to disappear.
 When she picked up the pace, her foot caught in the opening of a thick root and she stumbled.
-Reaching out to catch herself, her hand smashed into an exploded tree trunk, splintered wood sticking out like spears.
+Reaching out to catch herself, her hand smashed into an exploded tree trunk that had splinters of wood sticking out like freshly sharpened spears.
 Spears that impaled into the meatiest part of her palm.

 Screaming out, Cateline crawled closer to the trunk so her arm was not so extended.
-The charred shard of wood was darkened and splintery and stuck out of her palm like a spike.
+The charred shard of wood was darkened and splintery, sticking out of her palm with crimson bleeding out of the edges.
 Carefully, with tears in her eyes, she grabbed her wrist and began to lift her hand from the piece.
-It felt like sandpaper gritting on the inside of her palm, fragments poking into and ripping at the skin as she howled.
+Like sandpaper gritting on the inside of her palm, fragments poked ripped at the skin as she howled.
 The thunder disguised her screams, tears streaming down her face as her stomach churned and head spun.

 It was shattered every which way, the longer part of the tree exploded and scattered across the forest floor.
-The outside of the tree was blackened from what Cateline assumed was a lightning strike, but the inside was like freshly exposed wood.
-Light brown and appeared soft to the touch.
+The outside of the tree was blackened from what Cateline assumed was the lightning strike, but the inside was like freshly exposed wood.
+Light brown and soft to the touch.

 She was desperate.
 The only sounds around her were the deafening claps of thunder every few minutes, and the droplets of rain smashing into the decaying leaves.
 The trees breathed and ached with each gust of wind, and when she looked above her she saw a branch plummeting down to the ground.
 Standing and jumping out of the way, she landed face first and smashed her nose into the dirt.
-Crying out, she held either side of her forehead to try and alleviate the headache onset from the impact before reaching to touch the skin beneath her nose.
+She held on either side of her forehead to try and alleviate the headache onset from the impact before reaching to touch the skin beneath her nose.
 When she drew her finger back, it was coated with blood.
-Balling her unharmed hand into a fist, she punched it onto the ground and cringed.
+Balling her unharmed hand into a fist, she punched into the ground and cringed.